Jasonzhangf/zcammcp/docs/zcammcp_architecture.md

 ## Implementation Status

-As of version 0.0.2, the MCP framework and design documentation have been updated, but implementation has not started yet.
+As of version 0.0.3, the core components (CameraManager, ContextService, WebSocketSubscriptionManager, and PersistenceService) have been implemented.
+The MCP server framework is partially implemented with camera management functionality.
+Other camera control services have not yet been implemented.

+## Next Implementation Priorities

+1. Implement remaining camera control services (PTZService, PresetService, etc.)
+2. Complete MCP server implementation with full tool support
+3. Add comprehensive error handling and logging
+4. Implement unit tests for all components
+5. Add documentation and usage examples